nrsyed/nrsyed.com/content/blog/2021-05-01-migrating-from-wordpress-to-hugo-and-siteground-to-digital-ocean.md

 would have taken one-tenth the time it did, and it probably wouldn't have felt like a sufficient <span style="text-decoration: line-through">ordeal</span>
-accomplishment to warrant its own blog post), but I've certainly gained some appreciation for those skillets and expanded my own technical toolkit in the process.
+accomplishment to warrant its own blog post), but I've certainly gained some appreciation for those skillsets and expanded my own technical toolkit in the process.